Jacksonville's 24-Hour Emergency Plumber

 There are also some preventative measures you can put into place to ensure the drains in your kitchen or bathroom don't get clogged.

 - Carefully dispose of grease and oil using hot water

 - Use a drain cover to catch debris before it clogs the drain

-Keep in mind, store bought drain cleaners contain dangerous chemicals that can damage your plumbing.
-Never use products like Draino to fix a clog.
+Keep in mind, store-bought drain cleaners contain dangerous chemicals that can damage your plumbing.
+Never use products like Drano to fix a clog.

 - Slow draining sinks, tubs, and toilets

 - Gurgling appliances that use water

 These situations can arise from just a single drain or from the main sewer line.
 If it's a single drain, then you might be experiencing a simple clog.
 If it's the entire house, then you'll want to call a plumber right away and not turn on the water or use any water appliances.